ComScore

 • Why We Love It: make ahead, beginner-friendly, vegetarian

 Aka the quintessential hors d’oeuvre for a Derby party.
-We spiced up the original with roasted garlic, crispy capers and spicy sriracha.
+Spice up the original with roasted garlic, crispy capers and spicy sriracha.
+(Or go all out with the wasabi-infused riff at number 29 on this list.)

 2. Mini Chicken and Waffles